Phuket

 Explore the heavenly Phi Phi archipelago, including Maya Bay from the Leonardo DiCaprio film 'The Beach', on this memorable speedboat trip from Phuket.
 Once at the archipelago, swim over the coral reefs of Pileh Lagoon, snorkel at Bamboo Island, see the monkeys at Monkey Beach, and then visit the breathtaking Maya Bay.

 Experience the highlights of Phang Nga Bay on a thrilling full-day cruise from Phuket.
 Paddle around the stunning Panak and Hong islands on a canoe, marvel at the iconic James Bond Island, and enjoy a refreshing swim at the serene Lawa Island.
-This action-packed adventure combines natural beauty and exciting activities, making it an unforgettable day exploring one of Thailand's most picturesque regions.
+This action-packed adventure combines natural beauty with exciting activities, making it an unforgettable day of exploration in one of Thailand's most picturesque regions.

 Spend a unique and fun morning in good company at the Lake Phuket Elephant Nursery, a serene forest sanctuary for elephants in northern Phuket.
 Once there, you'll get a chance to take an Elephant Care Class, stroll through the forest alongside these gentle giants, and take part in a Thai cooking class followed by a delicious lunch.